-Clinton Power: [00:16:07] The most common place people become undone is they break an agreement you know so maybe they had they had one of these rules and they’ve broken one of the rules and that can still be very very painful.
-The the thing that is particularly distressing is when a partner if they do have a non monogamous relationship and one of the partners starts to develop an emotional attachment to someone else that’s a big problem.
-And that’s very threatening to the relationship if you’ve negotiated to have you know non emotional attachments with others and suddenly your partner’s having feelings for someone else that can get very complex.
+Clinton Power: [00:16:07] The most common place people become undone is they break an agreement you know so maybe they had one of these rules and they’ve broken one of the rules and that can still be very very painful.
+The thing that is particularly distressing is when a partner if they do have a non-monogamous relationship and one of the partners starts to develop an emotional attachment to someone else that’s a big problem.
+And that’s very threatening to the relationship if you’ve negotiated to have you know non-emotional attachments with others and suddenly your partner’s having feelings for someone else that can get very complex.

-Melanie Tait: [00:16:40] Why must you have non emotional attachments to other people, Clinton why is that part of it.
-Why aren’t you.
-I mean surely surely connecting with other people involves some sort of emotional involvement.
+Melanie Tait: [00:16:40] Why must you have non-emotional attachments to other people, Clinton why is that part of it.
+Why aren’t you?
+I mean surely connecting with other people involves some sort of emotional involvement.

 Melanie Tait: [00:17:16] Right, so that’s a whole different other thing.

-Clinton Power: [00:17:19] It is completely different kind of set up.
-And of course more complexity because you can have multiple different types of relationships all at the same time.
-But in the polyamorous model there tends to be you know a primary couple you know they’re kind of the top [00:17:34] of the hierarchy and then other partners are less important.
+Clinton Power: [00:17:19] It is a completely different kind of setup.
+And of course, more complexity because you can have multiple different types of relationships all at the same time.
+But in the polyamorous model, there tends to be you know a primary couple you know they’re kind of the top [00:17:34] of the hierarchy and then other partners are less important.